DataBrewery/cubes/doc/introduction.rst

 * logical view of analysed data - how analysts look at data, how they think of data, not not how the data are physically implemented in the data stores
+* OLAP and aggregated browsing (default backend is for relational databse - ROLAP)
 * hierarchical dimensions (attributes that have hierarchical dependencies, such as category-subcategory or country-region)
-* multiple hierarchies in a dimension – date can be split into year, month, day or year, quaryer, month, day; geography can be categorized by country, state, city or country, region, county, city.
+* multiple hierarchies in a dimension
 * localizable metadata and data (see :doc:`localization`)

-* OLAP and aggregated browsing (default backend is for relational databse - ROLAP)
-* multidimensional analysis
+* authentication and authorization of cubes and their data
+* pluggable data warehouse – plug-in other cube-like (multidimensional) data sources

+The framework is very extensible.

 Cube, Dimensions, Facts and Measures
 ====================================